 Source: Gravitate Coworking

 Located in the very center of Des Moines, Iowa, Gravitate Downtown is situated in the urban metro area, making it super easy to access no matter where you’re based.
-In April 2017, Gravitate Coworking opened their second location Gravitate Valley Junction and in June 2017 the original spot in downtown was moved a few blocks to its current location.
-Now, Gravitate Downtown is looking sleek and chic in the industrial style building, making members of their community proud to call it their workplace.
+In April 2017, Gravitate Coworking opened its second location Gravitate Valley Junction and in June 2017 the original spot downtown was moved a few blocks to its current location.
+Now, Gravitate Downtown is looking sleek and chic in the industrial-style building, making members of their community proud to call it their workplace.

 11. Extra costs

-Many coworking spaces offer a surplus of benefits, but be sure to check which ones are included in the subscription fit for your budget.
-Don’t be shy to ask up front if there are any extra costs for meeting rooms, printing, renting a locker and more.
+Many coworking spaces offer a surplus of benefits, but be sure to check which ones have been included in the subscription to fit your budget.
+Don’t be shy to ask up front if there are any extra costs for meeting rooms, printing, renting a locker, and more.
 Does your space of choice offer a trial period?
 If so, test it out to see if the monthly membership is really value for money.

 To round this up, money for value evaluation is fundamental in choosing a place to work remotely.
 You have to ask yourself how much you are willing to pay each month, and what kind of perks and amenities you actually need to get the best return on your investment.
 Certainly, you want to pick the right coworking spot near you that benefits your productivity and inspires you to get the most out of your working hours.
 But the final choice pretty much depends on prioritizing your needs and your wants so that your money is well spent.

 Here is the audio version of the article for you to enjoy on the go: